davebarnwell/LEMP_docker/README.md

 Tweak domains, and db usernames and passwords as required in the Docker files and files inclued from the build/ sub directories.

-Containers created are prefixed with the parent domain name.
+Containers created are prefixed with the parent directory name eg. LEMP_docker becomes lempdocker_{contanerName}_1

 e.g.